GlobalFishingWatch/mussidae/mussidae/data/classification-list-sources/David-Notes-20161010.md

 ## CLAVRegistryMatchingv5.csv
  - 4803 different vessels
- - I'm skeptical of the shiptype generated in this list because I know that when I concat the geartypes, it isn't always clear what the vessel type is.
+ - I'm skeptical of the shiptype generated in this list because I know that when I concat the geartypes, it isn't always clear what the vessel type is
- - Bjorn now has newer matcheds
+ - Bjorn now has newer matches

 ## KnownVesselCargoTanker.csv
  - 2285 vessels